Hallllllll/openclaw-deeprecall/README.md

 [0.10s] ✅ DeepRecall routine complete.
 Firing response to user...
 🚀 Features
-100% Local Privacy: No API keys, no cloud syncing.
-Everything stays on your machine.

 Zero-Config Self-Bootstrapping: Just install the skill.
 It automatically creates the SQLite database, builds the schema, and maintains its own state.